Graph-based Algorithm Unfolding for Energy-aware Power Allocation in Wireless Networks: Unfolded Successive Pseudo-Concave Approximation (USCA) Framework

 The step size expression in~\eqref{eq:usca3} is motivated by the classical line search in that it depends on both the previous $\bbp^{(t-1)}$ (contained in $\bbZ^{(t-1)}$) and the solution $\mbB\bbp^{(t)}$ to the current approximation.
 Besides,~\eqref{eq:usca3} extends the classical Armijo rule to accommodate different step sizes for different nodes, instead of a common one for every node.
 In addition, the channel information is also taken into consideration in the step size computation.
 Intuitively, this additional flexibility can help in achieving faster convergence.

-The entire framework is trained by minimizing a tailored loss function and following a sequential strategy, which we elaborate in the sequel.
+The entire framework is trained by minimizing a tailored loss function and following a {progressive strategy}, which we elaborate in the sequel.

-{\bf Loss function.} Given parameters $\boldsymbol{\Theta}$, the allocated power from USCA for a channel-constraint instance is $\bbp = \Phi( P_m, \bbH; \bm{\Theta})$.
+{\bf Loss function.} Given parameters $\boldsymbol{\Theta}$, the allocated power from USCA for a channel-constraint instance, {i.e., a channel instance $\bbH$ associated with the constraint $P_m$,} is $\bbp{\,=\,}\Phi( P_m, \bbH; \bm{\Theta})$.
 By denoting the objective of~\eqref{eq:p1} as $\WSEE(\bbp, \bbH)$, where we have made explicit its dependence on the power allocation and the channel state, we define the unsupervised loss function

 where $\ccalH$ is a known channel distribution from which we draw samples of $\bbH$.